Nonbinary-Hebrew-Project/website/README.md

           label: "Resources",
         },
 ```

-## Deployment
-Deployment happens automatically on push to main, which happens automatically when publishing from the CMS.

-If deployment isn't working, the build is probably broken due to a syntax error introduced.
-You can check the status and diagnose it by visiting the Actions tab above here in the Github repo.

 ## Under the hood
 We use Docusaurus as our static site generator, with a Lunr plugin for client-side search.